DefectDojo/django-DefectDojo/docs/content/en/integrations/parsers.md

     use the name of the Product as the project key in SonarQube.
 If you would like to import findings from multiple projects, you can specify multiple keys as separated API Scan Configuration in the Product settings.
-3. If using SonarCloud, the orginization ID can be used from step 1, but it can be ovverirdden by supplying a different orginization ID in the *Service key 2* input field.
+-   If using SonarCloud, the orginization ID can be used from step 1, but it can be ovverirdden by supplying a different orginization ID in the *Service key 2* input field.
-4. Once all of the settings are made, the SonarQube API Import will be able to import all vulnerability information from the SonarQube instance.

 ###### Multiple SonarQube API Configurations